 The special units are being issued by us as consideration for the Bossier Pipeline (as described under "Business -- Overview -- Energy Transfer").
-The special units generally do not have any voting rights but are entitled to vote on the proposal to change the terms of the special units in the same proportion as the votes cast by the holders of the common units (other than the common units issued to La Grange Energy in connection with the Energy Transfer transaction) with respect to this proposal, and will not be entitled to share in partnership distributions.
+The special units generally do not have any voting rights but are entitled to vote on the proposal to make special units convertible to common units, and will not be entitled to share in partnership distributions.
 We are required, as promptly as practicable following the issuance of the special units, to submit to a vote of our unitholders the approval of the conversion of the special units into common units in accordance with the terms of the special units.
 Following unitholder approval and upon the Bossier Pipeline becoming commercially operational, which we expect to occur in mid-2004, each special unit will be immediately convertible into one common unit upon the request of the holder.
 If the Bossier Pipeline does not become operational by December 1, 2004 and, as a result, XTO Energy exercises rights to acquire the Bossier Pipeline under its transportation contract, the special units will no longer be considered outstanding and will not be entitled to any rights afforded any other of our units.
 If our unitholders do not approve the conversion of the special units in accordance with their terms prior to the time the Bossier Pipeline becomes commercially operational, then each special unit will be entitled to receive 115% of the quarterly amount distributed on each common unit on a pari passu basis with distributions on common units, unless subsequently converted into common units.
 Upon our dissolution and liquidation, the special units will be entitled to receive an assignment of the three contracts described in "Business -- Overview -- Energy Transfer" relating to the Bossier Pipeline.
-If, however, our unitholders do not approve the conversion of the special units into common units prior to the time the Bossier Pipeline becomes commercially operational, then each special unit will be entitled to receive 100% of the amount distributed on each common unit on a pari passu basis with liquidating distributions on the common units.
+If, however, our unitholders do not approve the conversion of the special units into common units, then each special unit will be entitled to receive 100% of the amount distributed on each common unit on a pari passu basis with liquidating distributions on the common units.